Bareflank/MicroV/README.md

 virtual interfaces support any host operating system including Windows, Linux and UEFI.
-To accomplish this, our virtual interfaces will only leverage hypercall (e.g. vmcalls on Intel) based APIs with the only exception being some CPUID based emueration logic needed when detecting the present of Boxy.
+To accomplish this, our virtual interfaces will only leverage hypercall (e.g. vmcalls on Intel) based APIs with the only exception being some CPUID based enumeraton logic needed when detecting the present of Boxy.